hssmalo/steampunkfantasy/rules.md

 The one gaining the advantage of the assault enters the hex it tried to enter, and disadvantage is forced out of the hex, it then retreats.
 If one with disadvantage was stationary, it moves out of the hex in the backward direction.
 If the disadvantage was trying to enter a hex, it stays in the hex it was before trying to enter the hex.

 If trying to retreat into a overcrowded hex, or an enemy, or an impassable hex, retreat to the closest possible hex.
 If, in the rare case you are completely surronded by  enemies, conduct another assault into the hex you normaly would have reatreated to.
-If you tried to enter a hex, and failed to do so, but the hex you where before is occupied by the enemy, treat it as retreating to an impassable hex: thus move to the closest possible hex.
+If you tried to enter a hex, and failed to do so, but the hex you where before is occupied by the enemy, or becomes overcrowed by your own units, treat it as retreating to an impassable hex: thus move to the closest possible hex.
 If you are at the edge of the battlefield, the unit gains stuborn trait.
 Which means that the unit is never forced to retreat from a hex it previously occupied, and it is the other unit which retreats instead.

 If more than Stacking Limit number of units enters the hex after winning an assault, all winners are also shakened as if trying to move into a hex with friendly units only.
+Also, note that a maxium of 2 units may contribute it's firepower.

 In any way, during a retreat, the loser may rotate to Left or Right or 180$^0$ if you wish as part of the retreat.
 This is to make retreated unit able to flee the assault if it wants to.